vincentskele/volt/README.md

 # Volt

-Volt is an open source Discord bot and Web Dashboard designed by RoboDAO for RoboDAO to provide a fun and interactive Discord token system paired with a basic UI.
-Users can earn, spend, and manage virtual points while enjoying features like jobs and games.
+Volt is an open source Discord bot and Web Dashboard designed by RoboDAO for RoboDAO to provide a fun and interactive Discord point system paired with a basic UI.

 ## Features
 - **Points System**: Manage points with commands like deposit, withdraw, and transfer.
 - **Admin Tools**: Grant points or items, create or remove items, and manage users and jobs.
 - **Shop System**: Buy, sell, and redeem items.
 - **Jobs**: Assign jobs to users for rewards.
-- **Games**: Play blackjack.
 - **Web UI**: Dynamic dashboard page.

 ## Prerequisites